HobbaZ/React-Graphql-Template/README.md

 ![The profile page](./assets/images/screencapture-react-graphql-template-herokuapp-profile-2022-08-23-10_07_54.png)

 ## Installation
-Need to install MongoDB local server before trying to run this projects, check the MongoDB documentation: [https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)
+Need to install MongoDB local server before trying to run this project, check the MongoDB documentation: [https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)

 1. Clone the repo to your computer by clicking the green code button and copying the SSH version.